MarkHallett/pydagoras/documentation/docs/welcome.md

 </br>
 The aim of this site is to;

-* Document the pypi package [pydagoras](https://pypi.org/project/pydagoras) that underpins the demo site.
+* Document the pypi package [pydagoras](https://pypi.org/project/pydagoras) that underpins the demo site
-* Show an example script that uses `pydagoras`.
+* Show an example script that uses `pydagoras`
-* Document the [demo site](https://pydagoras.com)  where the example app can be seen and used.
+* Document the [demo site](https://pydagoras.com)  where the example app can be seen and used
-* Explian how the how the demo app has been built.:
+* Explain how the how the demo app has been built

 ## [Package](package.md)
-pydagoras can be installed from PyPi, which can be reached using the Python link the bottom right corner of this page.</br>
+[pydagoras](https://pypi.org/project/pydagoras) can be installed from PyPi, which can be reached using the Python link the bottom right corner of this page.</br>
 The package section details;

 * Other ways to get pydagoras